Administering homeopathic meds to reluctant dog

 Welcome to your reliable resource for online holistic veterinary help › Forums › Pet Owners Forum › Homeopathic Treatment › Administering homeopathic meds to reluctant dog

-This topic contains 8 replies, has 2 voices, and was last updated by Anonymous 4 years ago.
+- This topic has 8 replies, 2 voices, and was last updated 6 years, 8 months ago by Anonymous.

 I take homeopathics myself so know never to give homeopathic medicines with food, as is common with conventional meds/vitamins, etc., but- is it okay to put the pillules to dissolve in water?
 My dog turns up his nose at actually putting these things in his mouth.
 He wouldn’t even take it from a dropper.
 I want to be sure he’s getting the meds so they’ll (hopefully!) make him continue to improve but want to be sure it will work this way.September 11, 2013 at 11:37 am #6726